Daniel-Walbolt/tailwind-plugin/README.md

 > **Warning**
 > This is a plugin for TailwindCSS, and can only be used in a project using [TailwindCSS as a PostCSS plugin](https://tailwindcss.com/docs/installation/using-postcss).
+> Note, you should use Tailwind's intellisense plugin in order to see the benefits of this plugin.

 ```sh
 npm i tailwind-layer-parser